Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Evaluation results

 \subsection{Validation of our approach in the generation tasks}

-So far, we have validated our method across a range of natural language understanding tasks.
 In this subsection, we verify the robustness of our method by evaluating it on several generation tasks.
 As mentioned in Section~\ref{sec: introduction}, generation tasks, such as summarization and translation, align well with the objective of the encoder-decoder architecture and have been proven to be successful with seq2seq models.
 However, there is still a lack of organized evaluation of the few-shot learning ability on those tasks.
 We thus further evaluate our model on XSum and WebNLG datasets, in both one-shot and few-shot learning settings.
-To the best of our knowledge, this is the first work that explores the results of few-shot learning for seq2seq models on the XSum dataset.
+Though studies from \citet{ul2} and \citet{alexaTM} report the few-shot results of seq2seq models for XSum dataset, those results only encompass one-shot learning.
+Consequently, to the best of our knowledge, this is the first work that explores the results of ``few''-shot learning for seq2seq models on the generation tasks.

-The application of objective-aligned prompting and \textit{early-fusion} method shows a remarkable improvement in the summarization task compared to the original T5 model, as shown in Table~\ref{tab: xsum results}.
+The application of objective-aligned prompting and fusion-based approaches shows a remarkable improvement in the summarization task compared to the original T5 model, as shown in Table~\ref{tab: xsum results}.
 A similar trend holds in WebNLG, a data-to-text task, as shown in Table~\ref{tab: webnlg results}.
 This implies that our proposed approach not only serves as a robust few-shot learner for understanding tasks but also for generation tasks.
+The analysis comparing decoder-only models in generative tasks can be found in Appendix~\ref{app: comp w/ dec-only gen tasks}.